vratidc/vratidc.github.io/_projects/16_Olfaction.md

 {% include gallery id="gallery1" caption="Body association in VR" %}

-This project was independently taken up by Prabodh and Amarnath under the guidance of Prof Jayesh Pillai.
+This project was independently taken up by Prabodh and Amarnath under the guidance of Prof. Jayesh Pillai.
 The project explores the effect of different stimuli on body association in VR.

 ## Abstract